 •In this example, every subcolumn has the same number of values (4).
 Nested one-way ANOVA does not require this and works fine with unequal sample sizes.

 •We use the name "nested one-way ANOVA" because it best describes the use of this test.
 Most books call this nested two-way ANOVA, because one factor (herd in this example) is nested within another factor (treatment).

 •Prism cannot run nested ANOVA with huge data sets and presents an message telling you so.
 How huge is huge?
 Details here

 Click Analyze and then choose nested one-way ANOVA from the list of Grouped analyses.

-The second and third tab offer options, and the fourth tab gives several choices for plotting residuals.
+The second tab offers options for multiple comparisons, and the third tab gives several choices for plotting residuals.